-For detailed information on operation and safety, refer to the manufacturer's owner's manual.
+For detailed safety and operating information, refer to the manufacturer's owner's manual.

-Converter with Charge Wizard (if so equipped)
+Converter w/Charge Wizard (if so equipped)

-Some converters may be equipped with a charge wizard.
-There are (3) possible charging modes; NORMAL, BOOST and STORAGE.
+Some converters may be equipped with a charge wizard There are (3) possible charging modes; NORMAL, BOOST and STORAGE.
 The charge wizard will automatically select the best mode to charge your battery.
 A green LED next to the wizard mode button will indicate by flashes, which mode is currently being used.

-NORMAL MODE: Green LED flashes once per second; battery is between 50% and 90% charged.
-Green LED will flash 2-3 times per second; battery is 90% charged.
+Normal Mode: Green LED flashes once per second; battery is between 50% and 90% charged.
+Green LED flashes 2-3 times per second; battery is 90% charged.
 Output voltage is 13.6VDC and the converter is safely completing the charge of the battery.

-Wizard Button & Reverse Protection Fuses
+Wizard Button and Reverse Protection Fuses

-BOOST MODE: Green LED is on solid.
+Boost Mode: Green LED is on solid.
 Output voltage is 14.4VDC to rapidly charge the battery up to 90% of full charge.

-STORAGE MODE: Green LED flashes every 6-8 seconds.
+Storage Mode: Green LED flashes every 6-8 seconds.
 Output voltage has been reduced to 13.2VDC; the RV battery is fully charged and converter is maintaining the charge.

-MANUAL MODE (Not recommended): The wizard mode button is used to override the charge wizard.
+Manual Mode (not recommended): The manual mode button is used to override the charge wizard.
 Refer to the converter owner's manual for additional information.

-REVERSE BATTERY PROTECTION: Reverse polarity fuse(s) provide protection for the converter when a battery is used.
+Reverse Battery Protection: Reverse polarity fuse(s) provide protection for the converter when a battery is used.
 If the battery is connected backwards to the fuse board a fuse will blow preventing damage to the converter.
 Four easily accessible fuses are located next to the wizard button.
 Replace with fuses of the same type and rating.